 New Year’s Eve in Japan is known as Oshogatsu, and if you’re lucky enough to be in Osaka during Japanese New Year, you’ll find Dotonbori to be the craziest, liveliest place to celebrate the new year!
+There’s a fun, party vibe in the air, and is great for people of all ages to enjoy.
 I spent NYE in the high-rise cacophony of neon billboards, crushing crowds and outrageously decorated restaurants, and discovered giant crabs, video game dancing, naked swimmers, and much more!

 New Year’s Eve in Osaka

 New Year’s eve in Osaka, just like the rest of the country, is a time for Japanese families to get together and see in the new year.
 For those that want a particularly electric atmosphere to count down to the new year, Dotonbori is the place to be.

 Dotonbori in Osaka’s centre is often considered the entertainment centre of the city.
 Local food, from fancy restaurants to tiny alleyway noodle bars are there, as well as huge arcades of shopping streets, neon billboards, and even cute canals that bisect the high rises.
 If you’re in Osaka, this might be the equivalent of Times Square, or Sydney Harbour to count down the new year.